Military & Overseas Voting

 Qualified electors who are members of the uniformed services or residing overseas may apply for an absentee ballot in any of the following ways:

+- You may use the current Federal Post Card Application (FPCA), available online at www.fvap.gov.
 The FPCA may be used both to register to vote and to request absentee ballots.

-You also may request an absentee ballot using a form prescribed by the Ohio Secretary of State (Form 11-A, if you will be in Ohio during the absentee period; otherwise, use an FPCA).
+- You also may request an absentee ballot using a form prescribed by the Ohio Secretary of State (Form 11-A, if you will be in Ohio during the absentee period; otherwise, use an FPCA).

 - If you already are a registered Ohio voter, you may designate an eligible relative to request an absentee ballot on your behalf, like using the Secretary of State prescribed Form 11-E or the FPCA.